lucassel/ikwilnaarhuis/README.rst

 ``ikwilnaarhuis 9 15``

-Running the tool while supplying two integers (whole numbers) is considered the standard way of runninng it, calculateing how long you have to work if you stated at 09:15, assuming a standard lunch break of 60 minutes.
+Running the tool while supplying two integers (whole numbers) is considered the standard way of running it, calculating how long you have to work if you stated at 09:15, assuming a standard lunch break of 60 minutes.

 ``ikwilnaarhuis -t 9 15``

-Suppling the -t or --time parameters results in the same calculation as above.
+Suppling the -t or --time parameters results in the same calculation as above, calculating how long you have to work if you stated at 09:15, assuming a standard lunch break of 60 minutes.

 ``ikwilnaarhuis -t 9 15 -l 60``